Intelligence Bureau of the Joint Staff Department: Activities

 Also in 2007, an operative of the 2nd Department tricked a cleared American intelligence analyst into providing classified information on planned weapons sales to Taiwan.
 The Taiwanese-born naturalized American citizen Tai Shen Kuo who had been living as a furniture salesman in Louisiana for more than 30 years convinced Gregg W. Bergersen, a cleared weapons systems policy analyst and director of C4ISR programs at the United States' Defense Security Cooperation Agency (DSCA), to share information on all planned sale of weapons and military technology to Taiwan for the next five years and details of Taiwan's Po Sheng communications and defense systems thinking he was providing the information to the Republic of China though Kuo forwarded all the information back to the 2nd Department.
 In a video shot by a concealed FBI camera within Bergersen's vehicle and published by CBS' 60 Minutes in 2010, Bergersen said to Kuo "I'm very, very, very reticent to let you have it because it's all classified, but I will let you see it.
 You can take all the notes you want, but if it ever fell into the wrong hands, and I know it's not going to, but if it ever, then I would be fired for sure.
 I'd go to jail, because I violated all the rules."
-In the same video, Kuo is shown placing around $2,000 USD in Bergersen's breast pocket.
+In the same video, Kuo is shown placing around US$2,000 in Bergersen's breast pocket.
 The FBI only learned of the case while investigating another instance of Chinese espionage.
 In 2008, Bergersen was sentenced to 5 years imprisonment and Kuo to 15 years.

 In 2013, Taiwan sentenced retired Republic of China Air Force Lieutenant Colonel Yuan Hsiao-feng to 12 life sentences for providing the 2nd Department classified military information for over six years.
-Chen Wen-jen, a Taiwanese Air Force lieutenant discharged in 1992, had moved to Mainland China, found a Chinese wife, and started a business when he was recruited by the 2nd Department of the General Staff Department.
+Chen Wen-jen, a Taiwanese Air Force lieutenant discharged in 1992, had moved to Mainland China, married his wife and settled there.
+After Chen started a business, he was quickly recruited by the 2nd Department of the General Staff Department.
 At the behest of the 2nd Department, Chen returned to Taiwan and recruited his old associate, Yuan, the both of which continued to pass classified information on Taiwanese combat aircraft back to the 2nd Department on flash drives.
 Chen received a twenty-year prison sentence instead of the mandatory life sentences for military servicemembers.